thomass171/tcp-22/README.md

   * Reactivated 'Universalshader' as multi purpose shader (including textureMatrix).
   * Property ADDITIONALBUNDLE no longer for gwt dev mode but with http query param HOSTDIR

+## 2025-03-26
+  * ObserverSystem uses Shift-CUR* keys instead of CUR* for having CUR* available for movement control
+  * Speedup/Down with PGUP/DOWN keys instead of '+'/'-' because those keys might be inconvenient depending on keyboard layout
+  * FreeFlyingSystem added
+  * 'Wayland' added to home page

 # Technical Details

 ## Architecture